nodejs/node/doc/api/http.markdown

  - `Agent` object: explicitly use the passed in `Agent`.
  - `false`: opts out of connection pooling with an Agent, defaults request to `Connection: close`.

+The optional `callback` parameter will be added as a one time listener for the ['response'][] event.

 `http.request()` returns an instance of the [http.ClientRequest][] class.
 The `ClientRequest` instance is a writable stream.
 If one needs to